IF there is one area of your gaming rig you shouldn’t cheap out on, it’s a quality keyboard.

 You can switch light profiles instantly, too, via a button on the keyboard itself – so whether you want a Willy Wonka Rainbow of colours, a single colour to fit your gaming setup aesthetic, or even pitch black to match your coffee, mood or soul (delete as appropriate), it’s literally a single button press away.

-Similarly, there is also a single key to cover the brightness of the lighting, so if you’re worried about the neighbours thinking you’re hosting a social distancing regulations-breaking rave party in your bedroom or home office, you can turn the brightness down to something
+Similarly, there is also a single key to cover the brightness of the lighting, so if you’re worried about the neighbours thinking you’re hosting a social distancing regulations-breaking rave party in your bedroom or home office, you can turn the brightness down to something less ostentatious.

 The keyboard itself is nice to type on and game on, and is responsive – it worked really well when tested with a range of games including Wasteland 3, Rainbow Six: Siege, Red Dead Redemption II and even 3 Out Of 10.